iot-router/perenio.elegance/README.md

 **User installation process:**
 - Go to the Services section and select the Load application package option.
-- Enter the location of the "Application package" in the provided field.
+- 'Select the desired "Application Package" in the displayed overview.'
 - Start the loading and installation process by clicking the button.
 - Done and have fun with it!